NicholasHudsonIT/Azure-Sentinel/README.md

 <img src="https://i.imgur.com/6LXu1Qs.png" alt="PowerShell ISE"/>

-Failed login data can be found at C:\ProgramData\failed_rdp including sample data to later train our analytics workspace what to sort for out Sentinel Map.
+Failed login data can be found at C:\ProgramData\failed_rdp including sample data to later train our analytics workspace what to sort data for our Sentinel Map.

 <img src="https://i.imgur.com/IYSTSLC.png" alt="Failed RDP Logs"/>

+The next thing we're going to do is create a custom log inside of our Log Analytics Workspace that will allow us to bring the custom log with out geo data to our LAW.
+From law-honeypot select custom logs > add custom log > add log file.
+From here we have to bring over our custom log from our virtual machine with the login data "C:\ProgamData\failed_rdp".
+Open "notepad" paste the data and save as a ".log".
+Now we can upload this to our log files.
+This is going to be used to train log analytics what to look for in the log files.
+Name our custom log name "FAILED_RDP_WITH_GEO" > Review and create custom log.